EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    Starting the extraction of intensity traces

-.. note:: In the case, that an error occurs at the end of the data extraction, try to save the extracted traces anyway.
-Errors were reported for certain Windows installation, that we are currently investigating to solve the problem.
+.. note:: In the case that an error occurs at the end of the data extraction, try to save the extracted traces anyway.
+Errors were reported for certain Windows installations that we are currently investigating to solve the problem.

 *Constant excitation* |br|
-In the case of constant laser excitation, we need to consider different experimental schemes again.
-In the case that multiple detection channels have been employed during constant excitation with one laser source, ...
+In the case of constant laser excitation, we must consider different experimental schemes again.
+When multiple detection channels have been employed during constant excitation with one laser source, ...

 .. tip:: @Simon: Please describe here, what you implemented, and how/what we need to fill in, in order to extract traces with constant laser excitaion with different lasers for fixed frame ranges!